broswen/edge-tracker/README.md

 `GET /_peers?info_hash=...` is a debug endpoint that returns the peer state for a metainfo file.

+`GET /_purge?info_hash=...` is a debug endpoint that removes all registered peers for a metainfo file.

 ### TODO
 - [x] remove old peers that didn't disconnect properly (based on last seen timestamp)